Arnold Abelinti

-Arnold Abelinti (born 9 September 1991) is a French Guianan professional footballer who plays as a forward for Championnat National 2 club Olympique Alès and the French Guiana national team.
+Arnold Abelinti (born 9 September 1991) is a French Guianan professional footballer who plays as a forward for French amateur side Saran and the French Guiana national team.

 Career

 Starting his career at Loiret-based side USM Olivet, Abelinti was spotted by then-Championnat National side US Orléans, and spent two seasons with the club's 'B' team, scoring an impressive 16 goals from 30 appearances.

 He left in 2013, feeling betrayed by the Orléans club and moved to CFA 2 side Saint-Pryvé Saint-Hilaire.
 He had two spells there, scoring a total of 29 goals in 48 games, with a year at Limoges FC between them.

 He returned to the CFA in 2016, signing with JA Drancy in July.

 On 19 June 2019, Abelinti joined SO Romorantin.

 International career

 Abelinti made his debut in June 2016, scoring the second of a 3–0 win against Bermuda.
 In his second game, against St. Kitts & Nevis, he scored the game's only goal.